A new approach to detect the boundaries of interplanetary events: Data and method

+The LMs are defined as the amplitude of $Ar$ to be minimum relative to the nearby values.
+We have limited these LMs to be under a threshold $pg$, a value established after various trails and that could be different from an event to another.
+However, this threshold could be $1.1<pg<2$, depending on the event.
+After considering the temperature variations, we point out that the plasma beta variations are crucial for our method: if the local minima of the temperatures ratio, $Ar$, gives the potential boundaries, the $\beta$ values enable us to choose among them the final boundaries.
+Plasma beta is defined as \beq \beta=Np\cdot k_B\cdot Tp/[B^2/(8\cdot \pi)]. \eeq The threshold used for plasma beta in ICMEs is 0.2, similar value used by various authors \citep{Foullon2007SoPh244,Lepping2009}.

-After the raw estimation of the boundaries, other elements are taken into account for an event analysis, like the signatures of the proton temperature rated to the expected temperature threshold inside the established boundaries, the charge states anomalies, as well as the enhanced total pressure during an event.
-The magnetic field components smooth rotation is an indicative for MC presence.
-There are also signatures for a complex morphology of an event that could indicate the existence of some substructures, as in the particular cases we have investigated here.
-The total protons pressure is expressed as the sum of the kinetic and magnetic pressures: \be Pt=Np*k_B*T+B^2/(8*\pi). \ee where $Np$ represents the proton number density and $k_B$ is the Boltzman constant. \citet{Wei2006JGRA} considered the MC boundaries as non-pressured-balanced structure.
+After the raw estimation of the boundaries, other elements are taken into account for an event analysis, like the charge states anomalies, as well as the enhanced total pressure during an event.
+The total protons pressure is expressed as the sum of the kinetic and magnetic pressures: $ Pt=Np\cdot k_B\cdot Tp+B^2/(8\cdot \pi). $ where $Np$ represents the proton number density and $k_B$ is the Boltzman constant. \citet{Wei2006JGRA} considered the MC boundaries as non-pressured-balanced structure.
 The total pressure will help us detect an event and its expansion in time (see the case studies).
+As we have noticed, after the study of many events, the 'bulbs' visually created in the graph of the plasma beta and the pressure curves, as well as that created in the graph by the $Tp/Tex$ and $Ar$, delimitate an ICME.
+But this remark help us only to extend or restrain the time extension of an event.
+Beside the four boundaries detected with the above algorithm we could also consider additional internal boundaries selected from the computed LMs and indicated by other plasma and magnetic field signatures.
+The magnetic field components smooth rotation is an indicative for MC presence and we have used this methods to verify the boundaries for the analyzed events in next section.

+We point out that during the important ICMEs some quantities measured by \emph{Ulysses} saturated the sensors and gave unusable values.
+In these circumstances we have smoothed the data, for an interval $i=1,...N$, as follows:

+This smoothing procedure gave a plateau in some zones and, consequently, intervals where $Ar$ is almost constant.
+The software automatically chose as LM, for that plateau, the first value and the value in the middle of the interval.